mshafiee/astrology.ir/content/en/ephemeris/korea_republic_of/daejeon/wednesday.md

   - Ephemeris
   - Korea, Republic of
   - Daejeon
-description: 🗓 Wednesday, 24 Apr 2024
+description: 🗓 Wednesday, 01 May 2024

 toc: false
 ---